Expanding on the Grandmother Effect

-Now at 50 and with my first child bumping against adolescence, I have learned that healing myself, in a sense, is healing the world.
+Now at 50 and with my first child bumping against adolescence, I've learned that healing myself, in a sense, is healing the world.
 At least, it is if you choose to inhabit the second narrative I described above, the story of interbeing.

 The work of healing ourselves, one by one, privately, in the deep darkness of the low places we descend to during hard times, times of grief and loss, and during our midlife rites of passage, is the work that matures us into the kinds of adults who can hold space for the changes our world so desperately needs.

 I understand now that when a person—any person, but perhaps especially an older woman—sits quietly, breathing in healing and breathing out peace, that's a recipe for powerful magic.

 The magic is in the peace she engenders, in her communion with Mother Earth, and in the personal power she generates, which she will use for way-finding and peace-making in her community.

-This magic is invisible because it cannot be measured or quantified or defined or standardized or duplicated or patented or commercialized.
+This magic is invisible because it cannot be measured or defined or standardized or duplicated or patented or commercialized.

 If you’re looking for proof, I can’t provide it.
-I can’t quantify what can be achieved when an old woman sits on a rock, breathing.
+I can’t quantify what happens when an old woman sits on a rock, breathing.

 But regardless of proof, I was deeply comforted on that recent morning by the presence of post-menopausal women sitting in silence above a campsite full of homeschooling families as the sun rose.

 I see the wise woman

 I see older women, the invisible ones, like the old trees: garnering nourishment and support to share among families and children.

 I see older women, the invisible ones, like the old whales: finding the way in their families and communities, showing the way.